Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Introduction

 \section{Introduction}

 Approximately two-thirds of spiral disks host an elongated bar-like feature at their centers \citep{2000AJ....119..536E, 2007ApJ...657..790M}, including our own Milky Way \citep{1957AJ.....62...19J, 1991ApJ...379..631B}.
 The ubiquity of bars is not difficult to explain, since stellar disks simulated in isolation almost always form bar-like structures \citep{1971ApJ...168..343H}.
-Several studies have shown that a spherical potential, such as a stellar bulge or dark matter halo, acts to stabilize stellar disks against bar formtaion \citep[e.g.,][]{1973ApJ...186..467O, 1976AJ.....81...30H}.
+Several studies have shown that a hot, centrally concentrated mass distribution, such as a stellar bulge or dark matter halo, acts to stabilize stellar disks against bar formation \citep[e.g.,][]{1973ApJ...186..467O, 1976AJ.....81...30H}.

 It is more difficult to reconcile numerical simulations with the observed pattern speeds of extragalactic bars.
 Currently, the best technique for measuring the pattern speeds of individual galaxies is the Tremaine-Weinberg method \citep{1984ApJ...282L...5T, 2011MSAIS..18...23C}.
-This approach has recently been applied to samples of galaxies from the MaNGA survey \citep{2019MNRAS.482.1733G, 2020MNRAS.491.3655G}.
-These studies confirm what was found in earlier works, that nearly all extragalactic bars are fast rotators (i.e., they rotate close to their maximum rotation rate)
+This approach has recently been applied to samples of galaxies from the MaNGA survey \citep{2019MNRAS.482.1733G, 2020MNRAS.491.3655G} and CALIFA survey \citep{2015AA...576A.102A}.
+These studies confirm what was found in earlier works, that nearly all extragalactic bars are fast rotators (i.e., they rotate close to their maximum rotation rate).

-This is a problem for theoretical simulations, for which there is ample evidence that galactic bars should resonantly interact with the dark matter halo, causing the bar to slow down over time \citep{1992ApJ...400...80H, 2000ApJ...543..704D, 2002MNRAS.330...35A, 2002ApJ...569L..83A, 2003MNRAS.341.1179A, 2003MNRAS.346..251O, 2005MNRAS.363..991H, 2006ApJ...637..214M, 2007MNRAS.375..460W, 2009ApJ...697..293D}.
+This is a problem for theoretical simulations, for which there is ample evidence that galactic bars should resonantly interact with the dark matter halo, causing the bar to slow down over time \citep{1981AA....96..164C, 1992ApJ...400...80H, 2000ApJ...543..704D, 2002MNRAS.330...35A, 2002ApJ...569L..83A, 2003MNRAS.341.1179A, 2003MNRAS.346..251O, 2005MNRAS.363..991H, 2006ApJ...637..214M, 2007MNRAS.375..460W, 2009ApJ...697..293D}.
 The physical mechanism of this interaction can be understood as an angular form of dynamical friction between the bar and the dark matter halo.
 While studied in detail for the bar \citep{1984MNRAS.209..729T, 1985MNRAS.213..451W}, this process is generic for any non-axisymmetric disturbance \citep{1972MNRAS.157....1L}.
-For an old but still useful review of bar dynamics, see \citet{1993RPPh...56..173S}
+(For an old but still useful review of bar dynamics, see \citet{1993RPPh...56..173S}.)